-With our state-of-the-art Data Core, the USC Schaeffer Center provides access to more than 60 databases covering tens of millions of lives, and maintains exacting standards of excellence in data security.
+With its state-of-the-art Data Core, the USC Schaeffer Center provides access to more than 70 databases covering tens of millions of lives, and maintains exacting standards of excellence in data security.
 The data library maintained at the Schaeffer Center includes survey data, public and private claims, contextual data, and electronic health network data feeds.

 This advanced information resource and computing environment is overseen by an expert team that provides skills, training and support for the Schaeffer Center’s research projects.
 The Data Core’s security measures include an air-gapped workstation (physically isolated from the Internet) and HIPAA-compliant systems with 24/7 monitoring to ensure protection of private health data.